Editorial Policies

 The journal is currently registered, among others, in the following indexing databases and directories (this list is being gradually expanded):

-DOAJ ERIH PLUS Index Copernicus Google Scholar BASE Elektronische Zeitschriftenbibliothek ROAD OCLC Worldcat UlrichsWeb EBSCO BazHum Polska Bibliografia Naukowa Arianta
+DOAJ logo ERIH PLUS Index Copernicus Google scholar BASE Elektronische Zeitschriftenbibliothek ROAD OCLC Worldcat UlrichsWeb EBSCO BazHum Polska Bibliografia Naukowa Arianta

 The journal is cataloged and available electronically at university libraries around the world – see for example: